-To check all of these errors on the fly, you can enable settings in the Caption> Timing Error Settings dialog.
+To check all of these errors on the fly, you can enable specific settings by selecting Caption > Timing Error Settings or Subtitle > Timing Error Settings to open the Error Coloring Settings dialog.
 You can check any one of the items, adjust values, and assign different colors for each error in the dialog box.
+The Enable Error Coloring option, at the top of the dialog, must be checked for coloring settings to be active.